Temper Tantrums vs. Meltdowns: Spot the Difference

 Feb 14, 2022 As adults and parents, we often use the terms “Temper Tantrum” and “Meltdown” interchangeably.
 But the truth is that the two are actually very different things.

-Learning the differences between the two can help you to better understand why your child is having them and how to deal with them as parents.
-So today we’ll help to distinguish the difference.
-Let’s not waste another minute!
+Learning the differences between the tantrums and meltdowns can help you to better understand why your child is having them and how to deal with them as parents.
+So today we’ll help you to distinguish the difference.

 The truth is that tantrums and meltdowns can both look very similar.
 In each, a child may throw themselves on the floor, hit, kick, scream, or even hold their breath.
 The difference between tantrums and meltdowns then isn’t in the behavior, it’s in the reason behind the behavior.